Turkish nationalism: Kemalism or Turkish state nationalism

 Implemented by Atatürk, the founding ideology of the Republic of Turkey features nationalism (milliyetçilik) as one of its six principles.
 Following the proclamation of the republic in 1923, the Kemalism or "Turkish state nationalism" became the official state ideology and the guiding principle behind the widespread socio-political reforms.

 The Kemalist revolution aimed to create a nation state from the remnants of the multi-religious and multi-ethnic Ottoman Empire.
 Kemalist nationalism originates from the social contract theories, especially from the civic nationalist principles advocated by Jean-Jacques Rousseau and his Social Contract.
 The Kemalist perception of social contract was effected by the dissolution of the Ottoman Empire which was perceived as a product of failure of the Ottoman "Millet" system and the ineffective Ottomanism policy.
 Kemalist nationalism, after experiencing the Ottoman Empire's breakdown, defined the social contract as its "highest ideal".

 In the 1930s Kemalism became an all-encompassing state ideology based on Atatürk's sayings and writings.
 The Kemalist definition of nationality was integrated to Article 66 of the Constitution of the Republic of Turkey.
-Legally, every citizen is defined as a Turk, regardless of ethnicity or religion.
+Legally, every citizen is defined as a "Turk", regardless of ethnicity or religion.
 Turkish nationality law states that he or she can be deprived of his/her nationality only through an act of treason.

-Kemalist nationalism believes in the principle that the Turkish state is an indivisible whole comprising its territory and people, which is defined as the "unity of the state".

 Pan-Turkism

-"Turanist" nationalism began with the Turanian Society founded in 1839, followed in 1908 with the Turkish Society, which later became the Turkish Hearths and eventually expanded to include ideologies such as Pan-Turanism and Pan-Turkism.
+"Turanist" nationalism began with the Turanian Society, founded in 1839 by the Tatars of the Russian Empire.
+It was then followed, in 1908, with the Turkish Society, which later became the Turkish Hearths and eventually expanded to include ideologies such as Pan-Turanism and Pan-Turkism.

 Pan-Turkism (Türkçülük or Pan-Türkizm), as he stated in his book Principles of Turkism, was also a part of Ziya Gökalp's nationalist view which he called "Turkism", as an ideal of the unity of Turkic peoples.

 The Young Turk Revolution which overthrew Sultan Abdul Hamid II, brought Turkish nationalists to power in the Ottoman Empire, eventually leading to the Three Pashas' control of the late Ottoman government.